Grid computing: Projects and applications

 The Enabling Grids for E-sciencE project, based in the European Union and included sites in Asia and the United States, was a follow-up project to the European DataGrid (EDG) and evolved into the European Grid Infrastructure.
-This, along with the LHC Computing Grid (LCG), was developed to support experiments using the CERN Large Hadron Collider.
-A list of active sites participating within LCG can be found online as can real time monitoring of the EGEE infrastructure.
+This, along with the Worldwide LHC Computing Grid (WLCG), was developed to support experiments using the CERN Large Hadron Collider.
+A list of active sites participating within WLCG can be found online as can real time monitoring of the EGEE infrastructure.
 The relevant software and documentation is also publicly accessible.
-There is speculation that dedicated fiber optic links, such as those installed by CERN to address the LCG's data-intensive needs, may one day be available to home users thereby providing internet services at speeds up to 10,000 times faster than a traditional broadband connection.
+There is speculation that dedicated fiber optic links, such as those installed by CERN to address the WLCG's data-intensive needs, may one day be available to home users thereby providing internet services at speeds up to 10,000 times faster than a traditional broadband connection.
 The European Grid Infrastructure has been also used for other research activities and experiments such as the simulation of oncological clinical trials.

 The distributed.net project was started in 1997.

 The NASA Advanced Supercomputing facility (NAS) ran genetic algorithms using the Condor cycle scavenger running on about 350 Sun Microsystems and SGI workstations.

 In 2001, United Devices operated the United Devices Cancer Research Project based on its Grid MP product, which cycle-scavenges on volunteer PCs connected to the Internet.
 The project ran on about 3.1 million machines before its close in 2007.

+Recent innovations have explored the integration of blockchain technology with grid computing principles.
+For example, the VirtEngine system, detailed in granted Australian patent AU2024203136, proposes a decentralized model that combines a distributed computing network with a Proof-of-Stake blockchain-based framework for identification, authentication, and resource management.
+This approach aims to create an autonomous system for managing a decentralized cloud marketplace and a distributed supercomputer, utilizing consumer & provider based computing resources to power a globally distributed grid computing network.